BlinovDev/injection-tracking-api/README.md

 The API is suitable for integration with mobile apps, research dashboards, or clinical systems that require robust injection tracking and adherence analytics.

+For manual testing feel free to import `injection-tracking-api.postman_collection.json` into your postman and use it.
+All main application functions are present there.

 ## Run with Docker
 ```bash
   docker-compose build